Mystery, Alaska: Plot

 In Mystery, Alaska, "the Saturday Game", a weekly hockey game, is played on an open pond.
 The entire town turns out every week to watch.
 The latest edition of Sports Illustrated features an article which says that in the ability to skate, the Mystery team rivals any team in the National Hockey League (NHL).

-The mayor tells one of the players, Sheriff John Biebe, that he is being dropped from the Game, in favor of teenager Stevie Weeks.
+Mayor Scott Pitcher tells one of the players, Sheriff John Biebe, that he is being dropped from the Game, in favor of teenager Stevie Weeks.
 Meanwhile, Connor Banks, the team's best player, gets into an argument with a representative checking out the town for Price World (a business chain embodying a threat to local business).
 Connor fires a shot to frighten him, but the bullet ricochets and hits the rep in the foot.
 Because of the article, the NHL suggested that the New York Rangers be brought up to Mystery to play the town's team in a televised exhibition game.

-The mayor wants John to coach: Judge Burns, Birdie's father, has refused to do so.
+Pitcher wants John to coach: Judge Walter Burns, Birdie's father, has refused to do so.
 John says that he does not know how to coach.

-Connor Banks' arraignment is brought before Burns, and his attorney Bailey Pruit accepts a trial date for the following week.
+Connor's arraignment is brought before Burns, and his attorney Bailey Pruitt accepts a trial date for the following week.
 Connor does not want a trial so soon because, if he loses, he will miss the upcoming game.
 Bailey tells him not to worry, because no jury will lock up the town's star player.
 At Connor's trial, Bailey asks the victim, Mr. Walsh, what he thinks of Mystery and asks him to confirm verbatim transcripts of his disparaging the town.
 The jury delivers a "not guilty" verdict.
 Amid much jubilation, Burns angrily addresses those assembled, saying that they have exalted the hockey game above what is right, disgracing themselves and his courtroom.
 Birdie confronts him in his chambers, feeling that Burns has always been ashamed of him for staying in town to play hockey, instead of going to college.

 It emerges that the Rangers players are not keen to play the match, which they disparage as a joke.
-Crew from the TV network want to call the team the Mystery Eskimos, to which John and the mayor take offense.
+Crew from the TV network want to call the team the Mystery Eskimos, to which John and Pitcher take offense.
 John asks Burns to coach, to no avail.